-The Signal Loss on Data Interface alarm is raised on MXP card FC and ISC client data ports when there is a loss of signal.
+The Signal Loss on Data Interface alarm is raised on XP and MXP cards FC and ISC client data ports when there is a loss of signal.
 (Loss of Gigabit Ethernet client signal results in a CARLOSS [GE], not SIGLOSS.)
-SIGLOSS can also be raised on the MXP trunk port.
+SIGLOSS can also be raised on the XP and MXP trunk port.